NiceNicoN/IoT_Controller/S_Reflection_Oct_25.md

 `.append()` - Adds entries to lists.
 Here, it allows us to log new messages in the message_log.

-`try...except`: Used for error handling when parsing MQTT messages, ensuring that the system doesn’t crash if unexpected data is received.
+`try...except` - Used for error handling when parsing MQTT messages, ensuring that the system doesn’t crash if unexpected data is received.

 ##### These commands are crucial in setting up, running, and debugging the IoT system.